mdhiggins/sickbeard_mp4_automator/README.md

     - Select `NZBGETPOSTPROCESS` option at the bottom of the left hand navigation panel and configure the options
         - `MP4_FOLDER` - default `~/sickbeard_mp4_automator/` - Location of the script.
 Use full path with trailing backslash.
         - `SHOULDCONVERT` - `True`/`False` - Convert file before passing to destination
-        - `CP_CAT` - default `couchpotato` - category of downloads that will be passed to CouchPotato
         - `SONARR_CAT` - default `sonarr` - category of downloads that will be passed to Sonarr
         - `SICKBEARD_CAT` - default `sickbeard` - category of downloads that will be passed to Sickbeard
         - `SICKRAGE_CAT` - default `sickrage` - category of downloads that will be passed to Sickrage